Pojetaia: P. runnegari

 The type species for Pojetaia, P. runnegari was first described by the Australian paleontologist Peter A. Jell in 1980.
 The description was based on fossils found in early Cambrian Parara Limestone sediments exposed in South Australia.
 The species has since been found in Cambrian strata of Greenland, Germany, Transbaikalia, Turkey, Northern China, and Mongolia.
 Fossils tentatively placed in Fordilla from the Browns Pond Formation of New York and Anse Maranda Formation of Quebec have been tentatively reassigned to Pojetaia runnegari.
 The species P. ostseensis was described in 1995 from two partial fossils found on the island of Bornholm.
 In his description of the species, Hinz-Schallreuter suggested the presence of three teeth on the left valve and the slightly larger size of the valves as reason for the erection of the new species.
 Other researchers, such as Elicki, have noted these differences fall into the accepted range of variation for P. runnegari and as such consider P. ostseensis as a synonym rather than valid.
 The genus Oryzoconcha, with the single species O. prisca, was described in 1985 by He and Pei from fossils found in Henan province, China.
 Further study by researches has resulted in genus and species being rejected, and the fossils assigned to P. runnegari.
 Similarly the genus Jellia and its two species J. elliptica and J. ovata, described by Li and Zhou in 1986, are also considered synonyms of P. runnegari as they fall into the rage of variation described for the species.
 The cryptic genus Buluniella and species B. borealis was described in 1986 by V. Jermak from three fossils found in Northern Siberia.
 The two right and one left disarticulated valves known show a slightly convexity of the hinge, central umbo and lack of a row of muscle scars were used to the genus from Fordilla.
 The less distinct umbones were suggested as reason to separate Buluniella from Pojetaia.
 Due to the high variation in characters of Cambrian bivalve species the validity of Buluniella as a separate genus and species has been questioned several times.
-In 1992 Bruce Runnegar and Pojeta recommended Buluniella belonged to Fordilla and suggested the species be treated as Fordilla borealis.
+In 1992 Bruce Runnegar and John Pojeta recommended Buluniella belonged to Fordilla and suggested the species be treated as Fordilla borealis.
 Further examination of the fossils has resulted in both the genus and the species being currently treated as a synonym of P. runnegari.